Aeromium Barcode Fonts

 To encode the data "testit" without the check digit manually, simply key in "[ASCII 185]testit=[ASCII 187]" and select the FontCode128H3.ttf font.
 The output is as follows :

-The "=" is the check character and it's calculation is illustrated in the next section below.
+The "=" is the check character and it's computation is illustrated in the next section below.
 [ASCII 185] is the start character of Code 128 B while [ASCII 187] is the stop character of Code 128 B.

 Code 128C